-Nearly everyone recognizes the inner critic, that judgemental voice inside us that heckles and cuts us down.
+Nearly everyone recognizes the inner critic, that judgmental voice inside us that heckles and cuts us down.
 Whatever we do isn’t enough.

 Reasoning with our inner tyrant validates it as if it deserves our attention, when mostly its just an unhelpful pattern of thinking we’ve picked up along the way.